ingramspark vs kdp

 IngramSpark vs KDP – Layout / User interface

-KDP: The Amazon/KDP platform is user-friendly and easy to navigate.
-There are a multitude of tutorials, articles, and videos to consume in order to answer your questions along the way.
-Plus, their customer service is relatively quick to respond as well.
+KDP: As mentioned above, I’ve found Amazon KDP’s platform to be user-friendly and easy to navigate.
+There are a multitude of tutorials, articles, and videos to answer your questions along the way.
+Plus, their customer service is relatively quick to respond to as well.

 IngramSpark vs KDP – Title set up and book upload costs